Imbaker1234/CityOfHiddenApes.Discord/README.md

 ### Or feel free to fork this project and make it your own!

 ## Help Menus
 #### Enjoy out of the box help menu's.
 All for the cost of a few intuitive decorating attributes.
+These embeds are gathered on startup by reflecting over your command modules on spin up
 ![Enjoy out of the box help menu's.](https://i.ibb.co/thgZfRc/Help-Attributes.png)

 #### Specify arguments quickly and easily.
 Including support for multi-argument/same-parameter patterns as shown.